 Aleafia Health is a vertically integrated and federally licensed Canadian cannabis company offering cannabis health and wellness services and products in Canada and in international markets where it is legal to do so.
 The Company operates medical clinics, education centres and production facilities for the production and sale of cannabis.
-The Company also conducts cannabis research and development and is involved in several joint ventures and invests in a cannabis retail and distribution businesses.

-The Company's medical cannabis clinics and education centres in Canada are staffed by physicians, nurse practitioners and educators, and have provided medical cannabis therapy to more than 75,000 patients to date.
-The Company owns three significant cannabis production facilities in Canada (all three of which are currently licensed to produce cannabis), allowing the Company to cultivate cannabis and produce packaged consumer products for sale in Canada in the medical and adult-use markets and internationally.
+The Company's medical cannabis clinics and education centres in Canada are staffed by physicians, nurse practitioners and educators and have provided medical cannabis therapy to more than 75,000 patients to date.
+It owns four significant cannabis production facilities in Canada (all of which are currently licensed and operational), allowing the Company to cultivate cannabis and produce packaged consumer products for sale in Canada in the medical and adult-use markets and internationally.